shreeve/pico-usb/rp2040-usb.md

 USB operates by connecting one or more USB devices on a common bus, which is connected to a USB host.
 A device called a USB hub can connect other USB devices upstream.
-A maximum of 127 USB devices can be connected, all controlled by a single USB host.
+A maximum of 127 USB devices can be connected, all controlled by a single USB host, and each device assigned a unique address between 1 and 127.
 Sometimes a USB device is referred to as a "function", but we will only use the term "device".

 <div align="center"><img width="360" src="https://github.com/shreeve/pico-usb/assets/142875/7b2e9004-c0a9-475a-a9ef-e3cf9e081eed"></div>